GradyMoran/challonge2csv/README.md

 -put in PyPI

--remove duplicates from list of tournaments, if user shall be silly enough to do so

 -replace the csv writer with one that can handle unicode

 -(xlsx) use green/red/yellow for winning/losing/mixed records against certain opponents in records